leblanchannah/leblanchannah.github.io/README.md

 ## Hi!

+👩‍💻

 My name is Hannah LeBlanc!
-I am currently masters student at Queen's University.
+I am currently master's student at Queen's University.
 This past spring (2018), I completed my undergrad at Queen's University in Computing with a specialization Biomedical Computing.
 During my undergrad I interned at Ericsson in Kanata for 12 months as a Baseband Tools Developer working in 5G/LTE.

 My thesis topic is toxic language detection and my research focuses on
 - Machine learning